-A variety of data gaps and research needs exist in regard to management issues at Catlett Islands.
-Further monitoring, research, and inventory will be required to address these questions, which include:
+A variety of data gaps and research needs exist in regard to management issues at Goodwin Islands.
+Further research and inventory will be required to address these questions, which include:

-- What new developments are there in the control of invasive, exotic species that threaten Catlett Islands? - What are the aquatic communities on the reserve?
+- What new developments are there in control of the invasive, non-native species that threaten Goodwin Islands?
+Will HabitatTM be an effective product for Phragmites control at the Reserve? - What are the aquatic communities on the Reserve?
 What is the aquatic invertebrate diversity like?
-Are there management concerns for these communities/species? - What is the breeding bird use and capacity at Catlett Islands? - What are the effects of sea level rise and shoreline erosion on Catlett Islands and what are the implications for long-term resource management? - Are channel facing marshes / lands at Catlett Islands affected by wakes or passage of large vessels? - What is the historical/archaeological significance of artifacts on the preserve?
-Where do these artifacts occur and how should they be managed?
+Are there management concerns for these communities/species? - What is the breeding bird use and capacity at Goodwin Islands? - How many deer and other mammals routinely use the Islands and what impact do they have on native vegetation and breeding bird populations?

+- What are the effects of sea level rise and shoreline erosion on Goodwin Islands and what are the implications for long-term resource management? - What is the historical/archaeological significance of artifacts on the Reserve?
+Where do these artifacts occur and how should they be managed? - What are the effects of hunting and fishing activities on the natural resources of Goodwin Island?
+Are these activities managed in an adequate manner? - Who are the unauthorized users of Goodwin Islands Reserve?

 Monitoring.
 A wide variety of monitoring techniques are used to assess change in natural community composition and rare species population status.
-Monitoring can determine if natural processes essential to natural heritage resources health are occurring and whether or not management actions have been effective.
-Monitoring is also needed to document effects of human visitation and public use patterns on natural heritage resources and other natural features protected within natural areas.
-The term "monitoring" describes several different types of data collection related to resource management and includes inventory, natural history study, research, implementation monitoring, trend measurement, baseline measurement, and long-term ecological studies (Elzinga et al., 1998).
-Monitoring in a strict sense is "...the collection and analysis of repeated observations or measurements to evaluate changes in condition and progress towards meeting a management objective."
-(Elzinga et al., 1998).
-This strictly defined mode of monitoring is most relevant for rigorously measuring change.
+Monitoring can determine if natural processes essential to natural resource health are occurring and whether or not management actions have been effective.
+Monitoring is also needed to document effects of human visitation and public use patterns on resources and other natural features protected within natural areas and reserves.
+The term "monitoring" describes several different types of data collection related to resource management and includes inventory, natural history study, research, implementation monitoring, trend measurement, baseline measurement, and long-term ecological studies.
+Monitoring in a strict sense is "the collection and analysis of repeated observation or measurements to evaluate changes in condition and progress towards meeting a management objective" (Elzinga et al., 1998).